expo/expo/docs/versions/unversioned/sdk/location.md

 #### Returns

-Returns an array (in most cases its size is 1) of address objects with following fields:
+Returns a promise resolving to an array (in most cases its size is 1) of address objects with following fields:

 -   **city (_string_)** -- City name of the address.
 -   **street (_string_)** -- Street name of the address.